E314c/belaterwasthere/NOTES.md

 It could be just checking to see if the previous function (`_0x29532a`) had been run (and thus attached the refernce to `this`), but this regex will also fail if the source could has been prettified and newline characters have been added to the function.

 ### Inifinte loop techinques
-- a common infinite loop technique i'm seeing is to have a `for` loop where the condition is that `x < array.length`, but in each iteration it will push to the array and increment x, so the result is the same at each iteration until the array cannot allocate more.
+- a common infinite loop technique i'm seeing is to have a `for` loop where the condition is that `x < y`, but in each iteration it will push to the array, set `y` to the array legnth and also increment x, so the result is the same at each iteration until the array cannot allocate more.

+### Decoding the strings
+Details are in the [StringDecoding.md](./StringDecoding.md) document, as there's a lot of data to present and cover

 ### MISC
 - Requires jQuery is present in the document